Code-Ebullient/sca1-laravel/README.md

 # Sca1-e_commerce Project

-**This project is for the SCA Laravel Track Cohort 1, for a period of 3 months concepts in Laravel are taught and implemented in this project until a full fledged application is ready for deployment.
-It is an e-commerce store for She Code Africa merchandise, where awesome swag are vailable for purchase, according to my mentor**
+**This project is for the SCA Laravel Track Cohort 1.
+It is going to be an e-commerce store for She Code Africa merchandise, as a mentee, i will work on this project for a period of 3 months after which will then be deployed to heroku as a full application.**

 * Category *